 12. Have a Gift Card Day.

 We are bringing back “Gift Card Day” for this year’s Winter Bucket List!
 Using only gift cards you got during the holidays, treat yourself to a day of shopping and eating.
-Make sure to utilize the store or restaurant’s curbside pickup.
+Most places still have curbside pickup options.

 13. Give back.